JonathanM2ndoza/Hexagonal-Architecture-DDD/README.md

 Example of how to use Domain Driven Design (DDD), S.O.L.I.D and Hexagonal Architecture with Microservices.

-This example is made with Spring Boot, MongoDB, PostgreSQL.
+This example is made with Spring Boot, MongoDB.

 ## Domain Driven Design (DDD)